 While there’s a shortage of physicians in Canada, landing that next opportunity – especially for newcomers like you – requires extra effort and outreach.

-Informational interviewing can be viewed as a way to put your wonderful empathetic yet professional communication abilities, research skills and time management talents to work for your own benefit.
+Informational interviewing are a great way to demonstrate your empathetic and professional communication abilities, research skills and time management talents.

 An informational interview is a brief (20–30-minute) meeting that you schedule with a person who is currently working in an industry to learn more about that particular industry.